This is one of my comfort mixing rums for Tiki drinks.

 Honey, pimento dram and Pernod gives this drink its third dimension with spiciness also from the bitters.I also added a little splash of homemade hibiscus grenadine in this as well which isn`t a part of the recipe though.

-This is a yummy drink with a comfort mixing rum that is very reasonably priced.
+This is a tasty drink with a comfort mixing rum that is very reasonably priced.